Frequently Asked Questions

 What is a Zapper?
-Research Scientist and Author, Dr. Hulda Clark invented a simple 30 kHz frequency generator combined with copper handles and called it a Zapper.
-Zapping is considered experimental, which means that the science has not been evaluated or licensed by the FDA.
-Read the latest books by Hulda Clark to learn about the many ways Dr. Clark experiments with a Zapper.
+Research Scientist and Author, Dr. Hulda Clark invented a simple positive offset square wave frequency generator powered by a 9-volt battery and called it a Zapper.
+Zapping is considered experimental, which means that the science has not been evaluated by the FDA.
+Read the latest books by Hulda Clark to learn about the many ways Dr. Clark experimented with a Zapper.

-Do you carry wrist cuffs?
-No, we don't believe they work well.
-Dr Hulda Clark, the inventor of the Zapper circuit, published that she did not use wrist cuffs when zapping.
-Because our Zapper is made exactly to Dr. Clark's published designs, we adhere to the use of highly conductive copper pipes as the handholds.
-Here is a quote from Dr. Clark to support this:
+Do you carry wristbands?
+No. Hulda Clark did not approve of them.
+Because our Zapper is made exactly to Dr. Clark's published designs, we adhere to the use of highly conductive copper pipes as handholds.

 "Although wrist straps are convenient, not enough research has been done to accurately compare effectiveness with the tubular design of electrodes...
 A person should use the copper tube electrodes, of correct dimension, correctly placed, and not risk poor conductance."